technicated/ts-enums/README.md

 [☝️ Back to TOC](#table-of-contents)

-You might want to add methods to your enum, like you do on your objects.
-To do this, you perform two steps: first, you declare an interface to shape your prototype, and you call this interface `<MyEnumName>Proto` (**_convention #3_**), then you add this interface to the main type declaration and implement it using the first parameter of the `makeEnum` helper function:
+You might want to add methods to your enum, like you do on objects.
+To do this, you perform two steps: first, you declare an interface to define the shape of the prototype, calling this interface `<MyEnumName>Proto` (**_convention #3_**), then you add this interface to the main type declaration and implement it using the first parameter of the `makeEnum` helper function:

 ```typescript
 interface AnimalProto {